grisha/mod_python/Doc/pythonapi.rst

    blank strings.
 The default is false, which means that blank values are ignored as if they were not included.

    The optional argument *strict_parsing* is not yet implemented.
-ZZZ

    The optional argument *file_callback* allows the application to override both file creation/deletion semantics and location.
-See :ref:`pyapi-util-fstor-examples` ZZZ FieldStorage Examples for additional information. *New in version 3.2*
+See :ref:`pyapi-util-fstor-examples` for additional information. *New in version 3.2*

    The optional argument *field_callback* allows the application to